Confidence Thresholds: Why AI Omits Brands Instead of Guessing

 This is what AI-ready clarity accomplishes.

-When signals align, the system no longer needs to reconcile contradictions.
+When signals align, the system no longer has to work around contradictions.
 Confidence increases.
-Inclusion probability rises.
+Inclusion becomes more likely.

 The structural implication

-Before a brand appears in a synthesized answer, it must cross a confidence threshold.
-If it does not, the system will not approximate.
+Before a brand appears in a synthesized answer, it has to clear a confidence threshold.
+If it doesn’t, the system is unlikely to fill in the blanks.